Israeli settler violence: Settler riots

 In April 2009, dozens of settlers from Bat Ayin rampaged through the West Bank village of Safa, smashing car windows, damaging homes and wounding 12 Palestinians.
 An Israeli army spokeswoman said that the violence started when Palestinians threw stones at Bat Ayin settlers praying on a nearby hill before the Jewish Passover holiday.

 The United Nations has warned that as many as 250,000 Palestinians in 83 villages are "highly or moderately" vulnerable to settler retaliation if the unauthorized outposts in the West Bank are removed by the Israeli government.
 A total of 75,900 Palestinians in 22 villages are "highly vulnerable."
 The report also warns that a number of roads around Palestinian villages may become dangerous for the Palestinians to use.
 The settlements of Havat Gilad, Kedumim, Itamar, Yitzhar, Ma'aleh Levona, Shilo, Adei Ad, Nokdim, Bat Ayin, Negohot, Kiryat Arba, Beit Haggai, Carmel, and Susya are considered possible threats to nearby Palestinians.
 The report criticizes "the inadequate level of law enforcement by the Israeli authorities" and "the ambiguous message delivered by the Government of Israel and the IDF top officials to the security forces in the field regarding their authority and responsibility to enforce the law on Israeli settlers."

+In March 2026, it was reported that following the death of an 18-year-old settler Yehuda Sherman following a vehicle accident between Sherman and a Palestinian driver, settlers in WhatsApp groups called for a "revenge campaign" sparking over 20 reported arson attacks in the villages of Jalud, Qaryut, al-Funduqmiya and Silat al-Dhah with homes, vehicles and agriculture fields targeted.